 Ans: It is very simple, Write a Java class with any valid names adhering to Java syntax and extend any one of the types of Throwable class Later, this exception can be used with a throw, throws or catch keyword in exception handling

-Rules for Exception propagation: By default, an unchecked exception is propagated back to the runtime stack one-by-one until it finds handler code or it reached the bottom of the stack Checked exception isn’t propagated, rather compiler forces the programmer to handle checked exception in the same method by surrounding with try-catch block or declaring with throws keyword
+Rules for Exception propagation: By default, an unchecked exception is propagated back to the runtime stack one by one until it finds handler code or it reaches the bottom of the stack Checked exception isn’t propagated, the compiler forces the programmer to handle the checked exception in the same method by surrounding with try-catch block or declaring with the throws keyword

 Ans: It is possible & valid to the re-throw caught an exception in the catch block.
-It is generally used in a few cases, When a method catches the exception and doesn’t want to handle, instead it wants to propagate the exception to the caller method (basically delegating the responsibly to caller method) Sometimes, method catches one type of exception and convert to another exception and then throw It is also used to add some user message to the caught exception before re-throwing to the caller method
+It is generally used in a few cases When a method catches the exception and doesn’t want to handle it, instead, it wants to propagate the exception to the caller method (basically delegating the responsibility to the caller method) Sometimes, a method catches one type of exception and converts to another exception and then throw It is also used to add some user message to the caught exception before re-throwing to the caller method

-Note: in all cases, it the responsibility of the caller method to handle this exception whether by surrounding with try-catch or declare the throws clause
+Note: in all cases, it is the responsibility of the caller method to handle this exception whether by surrounding it with try-catch or declaring the throws clause

 Ans:

-Explain the difference between the final v/s finally v/s finalize()?
+Explain the difference between the final v/s and finally v/s finalize().

 Ans:

-• Finalize() is a method associated with the garbage collector to a de-allocate resource associated with Object
+- Finalize() is a method associated with the garbage collector to a de-allocate resource associated with the Object

 Java 1.7 Version Features

-Explain, what are the new features introduced in Java 1.7 version?
+Explain what are the new features introduced in the Java 1.7 version.

-New featured introduced in Java 1.7 version are, try-with-resources for automatic resource management multi-catch block for different grouping exception-type for similar handler code with pipe character separating them
+Ans: A new features introduced in the Java 1.7 version is, try-with-resources for automatic resource management multi-catch block for different grouping exception-type for similar handler code with pipe characters separating them

-Using try-with-resources statement, the programmer doesn’t need to close the opened resources explicitly Rather it will be automatically closed once control reaches the end of try-catch block This new feature introduced in Java 1.7 version is alternatively referred as Automatic Resource Management e.; ARM
+Using the try-with-resources statement, the programmer doesn’t need to close the opened resources explicitly Rather, they will be automatically closed once control reaches the end of the try-catch block This new feature introduced in the Java 1.7 version is alternatively referred to as Automatic Resource Management e.; ARM

 Rules: All resources declared as part of the try-with-resources statement must be AutoCloseable (i.e., all resources must implement the java.lang.AutoCloseable interface)

-Multiple resources can be declared inside try block argument, but they are all must be separated by the semi-colon (;)
+Multiple resources can be declared inside the try block argument, but they all must be separated by the semi-colon (;)

-While using the try-with-resources statement, try block itself is enough.
-There is no compulsion to write either catch block or finally block following the try block, whereas in prior versions try either catch block must follow block or finally block
+While using the try-with-resources statement, the try block itself is enough.
+There is no compulsion to write either catch block or finally block following the try block, whereas in prior versions, try either catch block must follow block or finally block

-All resource reference variable declared inside the try block argument is implicitly final.
-Therefore, the resource reference variable can’t change or re-assigned within the try block
+All resource reference variables declared inside the try block argument are implicitly final.
+Therefore, the resource reference variable can’t be changed or re-assigned within the try block

-Whether it is mandatory to follow catch block or finally block after the try-with-resources statement (try block)?
+It is mandatory to follow the catch block or finally block after the try-with-resources statement (try block)?

-How is a multi-catch block is useful over traditional multiple catch blocks?
+How is a multi-catch block useful over traditional multiple-catch blocks?

-Multi-catch block: In Java 1.6 or lesser version, whenever multiple exceptions are thrown, then programmer has to provide multiple catch block to catch different types of exception, although exception handling code is the same But in Java 1.7 version, we can write/code single catch block to handle multiple types of exceptions using multi-catch block By using multi-catch block, helps to provide same handler code by grouping different exception-types.
-And program/code becomes more readable with lesser lines of code
+Ans: Multi-catch block: In Java 1.6 or lesser version, whenever multiple exceptions are thrown, the programmer has to provide multiple catch blocks to catch different types of exceptions, although exception handling code is the same But in Java 1.7 version, we can write/code single catch block to handle multiple types of exceptions using multi-catch block By using multi-catch block, helps to provide same handler code by grouping different exception-types.
+And program/code becomes more readable with fewer lines of code

-Rules: There shouldn’t be any relationship between the declared exception-type in a multi-catch block.
-Otherwise, compile-time error will be thrown stating “The exception <child-exception-type> is already caught by the alternative <parent-exception-type>” If a catch block handles more than one exception-type (i.e., multi-catch block), then exception variable is implicitly final Any changes or re-assignment to this implicit final variable within catch block results in compile-time error
+Rules: There shouldn’t be any relationship between the declared exception type in a multi-catch block.
+Otherwise, a compile-time error will be thrown stating “The exception <child-exception-type> is already caught by the alternative <parent-exception-type>” If a catch block handles more than one exception-type (i.e., multi-catch block), then the exception variable is implicitly final Any changes or re-assignment to this implicit final variable within catch block results in a compile-time error

 Java Exception Interview Questions

-Rule 1: If parent class method doesn’t declare any exception, Then child class overriding method can declare any type of unchecked exception (this is the only possibility) If a child class overriding method declares checked exception, the compiler throws a compile-time error stating “Exception IOException is not compatible with throws clause in ParentClass.testMethod()” Then child class overriding method can declare no exception to the overriding method of child class (very much same as that of the overridden method in parent class –> exactly same method signature)
+Rule 1: If the parent class method doesn’t declare any exception, Then the child class overriding method can declare any type of unchecked exception (this is the only possibility) If a child class overriding method declares a checked exception, the compiler throws a compile-time error stating “Exception IOException is not compatible with throws clause in ParentClass.testMethod()” Then the child class overriding method can declare no exception to the overriding method of the child class (very much the same as that of the overridden method in the parent class –> exactly same method signature)

-Rule 2: If parent class method declares unchecked exception, Then child class overriding method can declare any type of unchecked exception (not necessarily the same exception as that of parent class method) If child class overriding method declares any checked exception, then compiler throws compile-time error stating “Exception IOException is not compatible with throws clause in ParentClass.testMethod()” Then child class overriding method can declare no exception to the overriding method of the child class
+Rule 2: If the parent class method declares an unchecked exception, Then the child class overriding method can declare any type of unchecked exception (not necessarily the same exception as that of the parent class method) If the child class overriding method declares any checked exception, then compiler throws a compile-time error stating “Exception IOException is not compatible with throws clause in ParentClass.testMethod()” Then the child class overriding method can declare no exception to the overriding method of the child class

-Rule 3: If parent class method declares checked exception, Then child class overriding method can declare any type of unchecked exception Then child class overriding method can declare the same type of checked exception or one of its sub-class or no exception Then child class overriding method can declare no exception in the overriding method of the child class
+Rule 3: If the parent class method declares a checked exception, Then the child class overriding method can declare any type of unchecked exception Then the child class overriding method can declare the same type of checked exception or one of its sub-class or no exception Then the child class overriding method can declare no exception in the overriding method of the child class

-Rule 4: If parent class method declares both checked & unchecked exceptions, Then child class overriding method can declare any type of unchecked exception Then child class overriding method can declare the same type of checked exception or one of its sub-class or no exception Then child class overriding method can declare no exception in the overriding method of child class
+Rule 4: If the parent class method declares both checked & unchecked exceptions, Then the child class overriding method can declare any type of unchecked exception Then the child class overriding method can declare the same type of checked exception or one of its sub-class or no exception Then the child class overriding method can declare no exception in the overriding method of child class

 What is an unreachable block in Java?